A personal guide to the highlights of Upper Normandy

 Upper Normandy has its fair share of abbeys, churches and châteaux originating in all periods of France’s eventful past.
 The immediate area surrounding the Seine River has some spectacular examples of Norman Abbeys, in particular Abbaye de Jumièges and Abbaye Saint-Georges de Boscherville.
 And the Abbey at Montvilliers, one of the most innovative presentations of Norman Abbey history for contemporary visitors, and the Abbey at Fécamp, the home of Benedictine liqueur, are other fine examples that are well worth visiting.

 The area is literally littered with churches and châteaux of various ages in various states of repair.
 And frequently, when driving along the country roads, visitors can stumble upon some gems.
 Château Gaillard, a defensive fortress built by Richard the Lionheart in 1196 dominates the town of Les Andelys.
 The hilltop ruins of this castle stand in contrast to the more recent, palatial Château d’Eu.

 Thomas Dowson is an archaeologist and writer, living in Upper Normandy.
-He offers guided archaeology and art tours of France.

 This is a guest article in our Normandy section - return to Normandy region information